spc476/ANS-Forth/README.txt

 	bye		return to OS/system monitor

 Further more, the amount of memory to be set aside for the dictionaries and stacks is configurable at runtime (see the source code).
+Once set, to start the Forth system going:

+		lds	forth__rs_top
+		ldu	forth__ds_top
+		ldx	#forth_core_quit.xt
+		jmp	forth_core_execute.asm

 This code was written to be assembled by a09 (https://github.com/spc476/a09) and will not assemble without modifications on other 6809 assemblers.
+To port the code to another assembler, you will need to delete everything between the .TEST and .ENDTST directives (as well as the directives).
+Second, any .OPT directive should be deleted (in the code base, they serve to help with running the tests).
+You will also need to modify the ANDCC and ORCC directives to use a literal value, and values such as:

+		fdb	_IMMED | _NOINTERP :: .xt - .name

+can be changed to read:

+		fdb	(_IMMED + _NOINTERP) * 256 + (.xt - .name)

+as that's what the `::` operator does a09.
+If your assembler also doesn't support local labels, or has a different concept of different labels, then there's quite a bit of work ahead as local labels are used extensively in the codebase.

 The implementation is a standard indirect threaded code (ITC) system.
 Register ussage is: